anpham6/android-docs/source/document/android/compose.rst

   squared.settings.composableElements = ["main", "#content", "--boxShadow", "--height=300px"];
   squared.settings.createBuildDependencies = true; // Optional

-You can also do it using the "android.substitute" extension directly inside the HTML element.
+You can also do it using the ``android.substitute`` extension directly inside the HTML element.

 .. code-block::